-6. Boot, Prescription Safety Glasses and Custom Molded Ear Protection Allowance:
+4. Boot, Rain Gear, Prescription Safety Glasses and Custom Molded Ear Protection Allowance:

-Effective November fifteenth (15th) two thousand and twenty (2020), all employees who have completed one (1) year of continual employment shall receive a maximum annual boot, prescription safety glass or molded ear protection allowance of one hundred dollars (\$100.00) upon the presentation of purchase receipt(s).
+All employees who have completed one (1) year of continual employment shall receive a maximum annual boot, rain gear, prescription safety glass or molded ear protection allowance of two hundred dollars (\$200.00) upon the presentation of purchase receipt(s).
 Employees will qualify for the annual allowance on their anniversary date.
 The allowance will not carry over from year to year.